 Theory: The General format basically speaks for itself.
 You might use this format as your welcome email or introductory email.
-Here you would explain to them how you got their contact information and how/why you relate to them, i.e. spoke to a mutual colleague who thought there might be some synergies, saw your company online in a complementary article, etc. This is the only format that really leaves a little to the imagination in terms of it being an open topic theme.
+Here you would explain how you got their contact information and how/why you relate to them, i.e., spoke to a mutual colleague who thought there might be some synergies and saw your company online in a complementary article, etc. This is the only format that really leaves a little to the imagination regarding it being an open topic theme.
 Think of the general type as your opener.

-My name is Ben.
-I own and operate a full service, NJ-based marketing agency called eCuras.
-While searching for [BUSINESS CATEGORY], I found [BUSINESS NAME] on [SOURCE].
+My name is [AGENT-NAME].
+I own and operate a full-service, [STATE]-based marketing agency called [AGENCY].
+While searching for [BUSINESS CATEGORY], I found [COMPANY] on [SOURCE].
 I instantly fell in love with what you guys are doing!
 So I thought I’d send you a quick email.